bitprj/curriculum/Computational-Social-Science-Twitter-Topic/activities/Activity3_Cursor and Pagination/README.md

 ### name

-10.md Cursor class for specific User Card
+Cursor class for a Specific User

 ### order

-12
+10

 ### gems

-100
+10

 ## 11